2019 Ivy League Tournament: Schedule, bracket, scores for the playoff | NCAA.com

-The 2019 Ivy League Tournament has its four teams.
-Harvard and Yale share the regular-season title at 10-4, but the Crimson will have the top seed.
+The 2019 Ivy League Tournament finals are set.
+After Harvard and Yale shared the regular-season title at 10-4, both will face off in Sunday's conference tournament title game for an NCAA tournament automatic bid.

 Yale, which is hosting the tournament, is the No. 2 seed.
-Princeton is third and Penn is fourth, thanks to the Quakers' Saturday win against Brown.
+The Bulldogs beat Princeton Saturday to advance to the title game.
+No. 1 Harvard defeated No. 4 Penn in the other semifinal.

-This year's Ivy Tournament plays the semifinals on Saturday, March 16 (12:30 and 3 p.m. on ESPNU), with the championship at 12 p.m.
-Sunday on ESPN2.
+This year's Ivy Tournament championship game is scheduled for 12 p.m.
+ET Sunday on ESPN2.

 2019 Ivy League Tournament: Bracket, schedule